How do we design wetlands to treat stormwater?

-1. Site Selection (with a new detention basin)
+1. Site Selection (for a new detention basin)

 The location of the floodwater detention basin will determine where the stormwater wetland will go, but requirements for the wetland should also be considered in the overall location.
 For example, high permeability soils (i.e., sandy and sandy loam) should be avoided and the wetland site should be easily accessible for maintenance.The outlet of the wetland should be aligned with the drainage pathway of the detention basin.